Greater Than or Equal to in Excel

 Example 5: Working with Text values

-It is not a great idea to use the “greater than or equal to” operator for text values if you are working with Excel.
+Using the “greater than or equal to” operator for text values is not great if you are working with Excel.

 The result is FALSE.
 It would be great to know why.
 Excel uses a simple algorithm (alphabetic order of characters) to decide which text is “greater than equal to.”
 The minimum value is “a,” and the maximum is “z.”